lushcodes/hexdrum/README.md

 ## Improvements

-Add functionality to allow sounds to be triggered using mouse input
+Add functionality to allow sounds to be triggered using mouse input.